tmjns/Meow/README.md

 ```

 #### Soft Access Point:
 You'll find the WiFi settings for the initial soft access point in the ```data``` folder.
-After a successful upload, 'Meow' will appear in your WiFi network list.
+After a successful build and upload, 'Meow' will appear in your WiFi network list.

 ```json
 {"wifi_ssid" : "Meow", "wifi_pass" : "smartpaw"}